Karl Ravech: Early work

 Ravech worked at WBNG-TV, in Binghamton, New York, as a sports anchor/reporter from 1987 to 1990, and then WHTM-TV in Harrisburg, Pennsylvania, from 1990–1993 in a similar role.

 ESPN

-Ravech has worked for ESPN since 1993, appearing primarily on SportsCenter and Baseball Tonight.
-Since 2006, Ravech has provided commentary for ESPN and ABC's coverage of the Little League World Series in South Williamsport, Pennsylvania.
+Ravech worked for ESPN from 1993 to 2026, appearing primarily on SportsCenter and Baseball Tonight.
+Ravech provided commentary for ESPN and ABC's coverage of the Little League World Series in South Williamsport, Pennsylvania.
 He has also done commentary for the College World Series, golf, college basketball, and ESPN's KBO League coverage during 2020.
 He also appears as the Baseball Tonight host in the 2K Sports video game, Major League Baseball 2K5.

-Ravech with the West Point Cadets on March 31, 2011.
+Ravech was laid off by ESPN on July 21, 2026.
+However, backlash and controversy led to ESPN's decision to allow Ravech to call for the remaining games.
+His final play–by–play announcement was on August 30, 2026 which aired on both ESPN and ABC.

 Personal life

+After he began working for ESPN, Ravech settled with his wife in Avon, Connecticut.
 Ravech suffered a heart attack in November 1998.
 Ravech's son Sam, at the age of 22, became the youngest play-by-play broadcaster on ESPN after calling a Tulane men's basketball game on November 22, 2017.